 For breakfast, the Sunrise Grill in North Augusta and Martinez offers a bright atmosphere with specialty pancakes that the kids love.
 Ruth’s on Washington Road serves a true country breakfast with delicious pancakes as well.
 They even have smoked sausage – that’s hard to find.

-Some great locally owned places for lunch or dinner include Fat Man’s Mill Café (Lunch only) at Enterprise Mill.
+Some great locally owned places for lunch or dinner include Fat Man’s Mill Café (lunch only) at Enterprise Mill.
 When you are done there, you can go walk through the Canal Museum next door or even take a Petersburg Boat tour down the canal.
-Downtown on Broad Street, Farm Haus Burgers has specialty burgers and shakes.
-Nacho Mamas is just down the road serving tex mex in an eclectic environment.
+Downtown on Broad Street, Farmhaus Burgers has specialty burgers and shakes.
+Nacho Mamas is just down the road serving Tex-Mex in an eclectic environment.
 The cheese dip is a favorite.
-Ask them to chop up the chicken in the quesadilla extras fine for little ones – That quesadilla can feed 2 – 3 kids!
-We hear Twisted Burrito is good, they are a couple of locals and pretty new.
-They have a chalk board for kids to draw on.
-Yo Pizza in Daniel Village on Wrightsboro Road is quite kid-friendly and they have good pies.
+Ask them to chop up the chicken in the quesadilla extras fine for little ones – that quesadilla can feed 2-3 kids!
+We hear Twisted Burrito is good – they have a chalk board for kids to draw on.
 Brusters in the Target Shopping Center is good for hot dogs and a treat, and there’s one in Evans and North Augusta, too.

 For dessert or a treat try The Pink Dipper in North Augusta.
-It’s an old fashioned ice cream shop that’s usually dead and could have better customer service, but something about the ambiance and the old style malts and shakes is fun.
-Sweet Sticks Skate Shop, open in the afternoon, in Downtown has King of Pops gourmet popsicles that are amazing.
+It’s an old fashioned ice cream shop – its old style decor, malts and shakes are fun.
 The Boll Weevil has cake slices bigger than your kid’s head if you want quality and quantity.
-Then there is the new gourmet ice cream store opening in Daniel Village.
-I hear they will deliver nothing less than the best quality available with some very unusual and appetizing flavors.
-So look for that.
+And, for Summerville folks, there is Summerville Sweets in Daniel Village where you get a modest selection of some seriously delicious creamy ice cream.